IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops.md

 1. Copy the entitlement key to a safe place so you can use it when updating the global pull secret for the cluster.

 1. (Optional) Verify the validity of the key by logging in to the IBM Entitled Registry using a container tool:
+   Depending on what contianer system you are using, you might need to use `docker login` instead of `podman login` for following commands.

    ```sh
    export IBM_ENTITLEMENT_KEY=the key from the previous steps